 - Learn about and apply for a collaboration award

 - Learn about network grantees and their projects

 Applications for the 2020-2021 cycle are now closed.
 We encourage you to Join the Network for updates about the 2021-2022 cycle.

 The pilot award supports research related to deprescribing that provides key preliminary data, proof of concept, or developmental work that offers a clear pathway to future, larger-scale studies and career development for the investigators involved.
 This award is geared primarily, but not exclusively, toward junior investigators.
 All topics related to deprescribing are welcome.
 Proposals should have a plan for engaging stakeholders in the research process; the network can guide interested investigators on strategies to achieve this (see the RFA for details).
 Use of other network resources such as consultations with experts are welcomed although not required.

 Pilot awards are for 1 year with a maximum budget of $60,000 in total costs (directs plus indirects).
 Exceptions on duration and budget may be granted for exceptional circumstances.
 Pilot award proposals will be reviewed using an abbreviated, NIH-style review process that includes input from stakeholder representatives.
 Proposals will be judged on innovation, scientific rigor, feasibility, investigators and environment, potential to lead to future larger-scale work, stakeholder engagement, and relevance to priority areas and aging.

 For more information, including instructions on how to apply, see the Request For Applications (RFA).
 You can refer to the following sample documents for the budget: budget template, Scope of Work, and budget justification.
-Completed applications may be submitted here » A webinar for interested applicants will be held according to the timeline listed below; please review our roster of webinars for more information.
+A webinar for interested applicants will be held according to the timeline listed below; please review our roster of webinars for more information.
 The network anticipates funding approximately 4 to 5 awards (comprising both pilot and grant planning awards) each year.